oparamo81/lab-notebook-originals/README.md

+**CMSI 1010** Computer Programming & Laboratory, Fall 2021

-# CMSI 1010 Fall, 2021 Lab Notebook Original Files
+# Lab Notebook Original Files

 Hi!
 This repository stores “original” versions of our course’s lab notebooks.
 There’s a learning curve for working with them and creating your own copies; the following instructions seek to get you acquainted with this workflow.